 Kin Kin, AU

-Posted by Zaia Kendall about 4 years ago
+Posted by Zaia Kendall over 4 years ago

 On Wednesday 15th, Meriem and I (Anne) went to town to do the weekly shopping and to send the website updates.
 We bought another shovel and gum boots for everyone and we met a bus driver, René from Nambauk the next village past Belaru.
 He gave us some information about the famous touristic spots in the area: millennium caves further up from where we are and the old American airport.
 He also told us that on Santo there are 52 different dialects.
 He explained to us how and when to get the bus up and down and gave us his phone number.

 The guys went on the land site and cut the redwood tree.
 This tree is really hard and without a ripping chain that does not exist for the old model of chainsaw we are using, this job is just endless.
 It took one full day, 10 litres of fuel and 2 men to fell down the tree and ripping one part of it… As if this tree didn’t want to be shut down, while falling he got stuck on another tree.
 Papa had to chop down this other tree quite dangerously.
 Finally it struggled as it was held up by vines but finally it reached the forest floor.

 We decided in the evening to leave the redwood tree for a later better building when we will get the right chain on the right chainsaw, as we were just wasting a lot of human energy, petrol and time.
 We will use palm trees which is a strong wood as well.